FastComments/fastcomments-react/README.md

 ## Usage

-#### FastCommentsCommentWidget
+### The Main Widget Component

-FastCommentsCommentWidget contains the live FastComments comment widget.
+The FastCommentsCommentWidget component contains the live FastComments comment widget.

 Replace "demo" below with your "tenantId" - available [here](https://fastcomments.com/auth/my-account/get-acct-code) in the FastComments admin area.